Marco15453-Archived/BlackoutCooldown/README.md

-# THIS PLUGIN HAS BEEN ARCHIVED

 # BlackoutCooldown
-A simple plugin that adds an Cooldown for SCP-079 Room Blackout\
+A simple plugin that adds an Cooldown for SCP-079 Room Blackout

 # Config
 Name | Type | Description | Default